Mahajan pada Period ( 600-321 BCE)

 The Constitution is the highest authority.
 All citizens, officials, and heads of state are accountable to it.

-4. Justice and Equality
+4. justice and Equality

 All citizens enjoy equal rights and opportunities.
 Law applies equally to everyone.